Physical Therapist Assistant |

 Applications for admission will be received during the spring semester before the program starts.
 Because admission to the program is competitive, the students who will be accepted are most likely to be those who score highest on the criteria established by the admissions committee which may include but not limited to, the following:

-1. completion of the general education core courses in the degree plan, and
+1. Completion of the general education core courses in the degree plan

-2. receipt of the highest grades in these courses, and
+2. Receipt of the highest grades in these courses

 In order to practice as a physical therapist assistant (PTA), a person must be licensed by the Texas Board of Physical Therapy Examiners.
 To take the PTA licensing exam, a person must be a graduate of a PTA educational program which is accredited by the Commission on Accreditation in Physical Therapy Education.
 The PTA program at LSC-Montgomery is accredited by the Commission on Accreditation in Physical Therapy Education.